Byronic hero: Public reaction and following

-Admiration of Byron continued to be fervent in the years following his death, despite claims from author Peter L. Thorslev that the literary culture of the Byronic Hero "died in England almost with Byron".
+Admiration of Byron continued to be fervent in the years following his death, despite claims from author Peter L. Thorslev, Jr. that the literary culture of the Byronic Hero "died in England almost with Byron".
 Notable fans included Alfred Tennyson: fourteen at the time of Byron's death, and so grieved at the poet's passing, he carved the words "Byron is dead" on a rock near his home in Somersby, declaring the "world had darkened for him".
 However, the admiration of Byron as a character led some fans to emulate characteristics of the Byronic hero.
 Foremost was Wilfrid Scawen Blunt, who took the Byron cult to remarkable extremes.
-His marriage to Byron's granddaughter, taking a "Byron pilgrimage" around the Continent and his anti-imperialist stance that saw him become an outcast just like his hero cemented his commitment to emulating the Byronic character.
+His marriage to Byron's granddaughter, taking a "Byron pilgrimage" around the Continent, and his anti-imperialist stance that saw him become an outcast just like his hero, cemented his commitment to emulating the Byronic character.
 For professor David Michael Jones, the Byronic Hero becomes an expression of masculinity that "is changed, repressed, and reformatted through the long nineteenth century".